developer-onizuka/redisCache-MongoDB/README.md

 # redisCache-MongoDB

+Create a system using redisCache as a search engine of MongoDB's records.

-You can choose any of the two Redis™ Helm charts for deploying a Redis™ cluster.
+Before doing it, You can choose any of the two Redis™ Helm charts for deploying a Redis™ cluster.

 Redis™ Helm Chart will deploy a master-slave cluster, with the option of enabling using Redis™ Sentinel.<br>
 Redis™ Cluster Helm Chart will deploy a Redis™ Cluster topology with sharding.

+My choise is Redis itself not Redis cluster.

-# 0. Install Redis (not Redis Cluster)
+# 0. Install Redis
 > https://github.com/developer-onizuka/redisCache#2-deploying-redis-on-kubernetes-with-helm